BestTimesToVisit.com Logo

 Wander the Walled City at Dawn

 Step into the UNESCO World Heritage-listed Walled City just as the sun begins to paint the sky.
-The colonial architecture, vibrant bougainvillea, and quiet cobblestone streets are magical in the soft morning light, offering a peaceful contrast to the bustling energy later in the day.
-Grab a tinto (black coffee) from a street vendor and soak in the atmosphere before the heat sets in.
+The colonial architecture, vibrant bougainvillea, and quiet cobblestone streets are magical before the heat and crowds descend.
+Grab a fresh arepa from a street vendor as you explore.

 See all 8 things to do →